-- (1) For the semesters ended December 31st, 2022 and June 30th, 2022 corresponds to the fees for technological infrastructure provided by Ashmore Group PLC. - (2) For the semesters ended December 31st, 2022 and June 30th, 2022 corresponds to the Financial Advice provided by Ashmore Backup Management Company S.A.S. for support in the financial reports of the Trust for \$3.521 and \$16.057, respectively.
+- (1) For the semesters ended on December 31st and June 30th, 2023 corresponds to the fees for technological infrastructure provided by Ashmore Group PLC. - (2) For the semester ended December 31, 2023, it corresponds to the tax advice provided by Cuatrecasas Goncalves Pereira S.A.S. in relation to tax advisory services for compliance with obligations. - (3) For the semesters ended on December 31st and June 30th, 2023 corresponds to the Financial Advice provided by Ashmore Backup Management Company S.A.S. for support in the financial reports of the Trust for \$37.556 and \$12.310, respectively.

-19. Insurance expenses
+20. Insurance expenses